daniel-waiguru/QuickStay/README.md

-An android app that presents a list of listings using data from the provided JSON source, written 100% in Kotlin and Jetpack Compose using Android Jetpack Components.
+An Android app that presents a list of listings using data from the provided JSON source, written 100% in Kotlin and Jetpack Compose using Android Jetpack Components.
 ## Prerequisites
 To run the project in your local environment, you need
 * Go to the android studio and create a new project using the 'Get from version control' option.